raditsan/xmmdbx/README.md

     - `contexts`: Contexts to store any context react.
     - `i18n`: Folder to store the languages files.
     - `navigators`: Folder to store the navigators.
+    - `redux`: Folder to store redux.
+        - `actions`: Folder to store all action when using redux
+          - `NameAction`: Folder action
+            - `file_action.ts`: File name Action
+        - `reducers`: Folder to store all reducer when using redux
+          - `NameReducer`: Folder reducer
+            - `file_reducer.ts`: File name reducer
+        - `types`: Folder to store all type when using redux in action or reducer
+        - `store`: Folder to store all store redux
     - `screens`: Folder that contains all application screens/features.
         - `Screen`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
             - `components`